AY2425S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

     * 3a1.
 AddressBook shows an error message.
       Use case resumes at step 2.

-* 4a.
-The new details are invalid.
+* 3b.
+The new tags entered by user are of invalid format.
-    * 4a1.
+    * 3b1.
 AddressBook shows an error message.
       Use case resumes at step 3.

 ---